-- (a) to review with the external auditors their audit plan, their evaluation of the system of internal controls, their audit report, their management letter and management's response; - (b) to review the financial statements and statement of financial position and comprehensive income statement before submission to the Board for approval; - (c) to review the internal controls (including financial, operational, compliance and information technology controls) and risk management systems and the procedures and ensure co-ordination between the external/internal auditors and the management; and review the assistance given by management to the external auditors, and discuss problems and concerns, if any, arising from the interim and final audits any matters which the auditors may wish to discuss (in the absence of management where necessary);
+- (a) to review the external auditors' audit plan, their evaluation of the system of internal controls, their audit report, their management letter and management's response; - (b) to review the financial statements and statement of financial position and comprehensive income statement before submission to the Board for approval; - (c) to review the internal controls (including financial, operational, compliance and information technology controls) and risk management systems and the procedures and ensure co-ordination between the external/internal auditors and the management; and review the assistance given by management to the external auditors, and discuss problems and concerns, if any, arising from the interim and final audits any matters which the auditors may wish to discuss (in the absence of management where necessary);

-- (d) to review and discuss with the external auditors any suspected fraud or irregularity, or suspected infringement of any relevant laws, rules or regulations, which has or is likely to have a material impact on the Group's operating results and/ or financial position, and the management's response; - (e) to consider the appointment or re-appointment of the external auditors and matters relating to the resignation or dismissal of the auditors, and approving the remuneration and terms of engagement of the external auditors; - (f) to review interested person transactions (if any) falling within the scope of Chapter 9 of the SGX-ST Listing Manual; - (g) to review potential conflict of interest, if any; - (h) to review the adequacy, effectiveness, independence, scope and results of the external audit and company's internal audit function; - (i) to undertake such other review and projects as may be requested by the Board, and will report to the Board its findings from time to time on matters arising and requiring the attention of the AC; and - (j) generally undertake such other functions and duties as may be required by statue or the SGX-ST Listing Manual, or by such amendments as may be made from time to time.
+- (d) to review and discuss with the external auditors any suspected fraud or irregularity, or suspected infringement of any relevant laws, rules or regulations, which has or is likely to have a material impact on the Group's operating results and/ or financial position, and the management's response; - (e) to consider the appointment or re-appointment of the external auditors and matters relating to the resignation or dismissal of the auditors, and approving the remuneration and terms of engagement of the external auditors; - (f) to review interested person transactions (if any) falling within the scope of Chapter 9 of the SGX-ST Listing Manual; - (g) to review potential conflict of interest, if any; - (h) to review the adequacy, effectiveness, independence, scope and results of the external audit and company's internal audit function: - (i) to undertake such other review and projects as may be requested by the Board, and will report to the Board its findings from time to time on matters arising and requiring the attention of the AC; and - (j) generally undertake such other functions and duties as may be required by statue or the SGX-ST Listing Manual, or by such amendments as may be made from time to time.

 The Company has put in place a whistle blowing policy which has been reviewed, endorsed by the AC and approved by the Board.
 Under the whistle blowing policy, employees can, in confidence, raise concerns about improper conduct for investigation.
 The procedures for the whistle blowing policy are made public to the employees of the Group.
-For the financial year ended 29 February 2020, there were no reported incidents pertaining to whistle blowing.
+Reports of suspected fraud, corruption, dishonest practices or other similar matters can be lodged via email at corporateaffairs@nico.com.sg.
+For the financial year ended 28 February 2021, there were no reported incidents pertaining to whistle blowing.